ooichinchun/PassiveScalar_BatchRuns_w_Fluent/README.md

 Note 3: Python scripts are written for Python version 3.8

-This is the work of [Ooi Chin Chun](mailto:ooicc@cfar.a-star.edu.sg) and [Ge Zhengwei](mailto:gezw@ihpc.a-star.edu.sg)from the Institute of High Performance Computing, A*STAR, Singapore.
+This is the work of [Ooi Chin Chun](mailto:ooicc@cfar.a-star.edu.sg) and [Ge Zhengwei](mailto:gezw@ihpc.a-star.edu.sg) from the Institute of High Performance Computing, A*STAR, Singapore.